Kwenyere/eat-and-spilt/README.md

-- This is an that split bills between friends
+- This is an app that split bills between friends
 - I learnt more about controlled Elements and Derived State using this Project